Attacking Active Directory

 With Protocol Transmition

-Today, we are talking about the exploitation of Kerberos protocol extensions S4U2Self and S4U2Proxy in order to impersonate a privileged user of the domain.
+Today, we are talking about the exploitation of Kerberos protocol extensions and in order to impersonate a privileged user of the domain.

-This post aims at focusing on the Kerberos constrained delegation with protocol transition which we will shorten T2A4D (TrustedToAuthForDelegation); how to enumerate it, how to exploit it and use it as a method of persistence.
+This post aims at focusing on the which we will shorten T2A4D (TrustedToAuthForDelegation); how to enumerate it, how to exploit it and use it as a method of persistence.

 If a service is configured with constrained delegation with protocol transition, then it can obtain a service ticket on behalf of a user by combining S4U2self and S4U2proxy requests, as long as the user is not sensitive for delegation, or a member of the "Protected Users" group.
 The service ticket can then be used with pass-the-ticket.
 This process is similar to resource-based contrained delegation exploitation.